woudsma/woudsma.github.io/source/_posts/how-we-reduced-our-re-renders-by-80-with-react-redux-and-custom-context.md

 ---
-title: How we reduced our re-renders by 80% with React Redux and custom hooks
+title: How we reduced our re-renders by 80% with React Redux and custom context
 ---

 ## Introduction